qiuyixiang/CS-Note/Mathematics/Discrete Math.md

 # Mathematical Proof

+Proof is used to prove some mathematical theorems are true.
+And mathematical theorems are made of statements.
 ## Statement
-There are some statements in Mathematical Proof Overview :
+There are some statements in Mathematical theorems Overview :
 - Universally-Quantified Statement : User can make any arbitrary choices
 - Existentially-Quantified Statement : Only Some Particular choices can be used